WELCOME INTRO FROM OUR Executive DIRECTOR:

 - We value Opportunity; to pursue dreams, to realize potential, to pursue life goals, regardless of culture, and to embrace diversity.

 - We value Safety; where people with disabilities are free from abuse and neglect, and are treated with dignity and respect.

+Dr. Lori Garnes.
 NDCPD conducts credible practical research and evaluation in many areas important to people with developmental disabilities including assistive technology, self-determination, customized employment, etc. Our goal is to create new knowledge in order to better serve community needs for practices and supports that are evidence based.
-If you would like more information, contact our Research Coordinator, Dr. Rebecca Foster – firstname.lastname@example.org.
+If you would like more information, contact our Research Coordinator, Dr. Lori Garnes, email@example.com.

 In 2020, NDCPD turned 30!
-The center first began in October 1990 and 2020 marks our 30th year of operation.
+NDCPD, then NDCD (North Dakota Center for Disabilities) first began in October, 1990 and 2020 marked our 30th year of operation.
 Timelines in 5 year increments were developed highlighting NDCPD’s staff, success and changes.
 Congratulations NDCPD – here’s to another 30 years!